CakeDC/i18n/readme.md

 ## Changing the Application language based on the url ##

+Please not that this plugin is for automatically setting the language for page contents, not for translating the url itself!

 With a few configuration changes you will be able to start internationalizing your application based on the url.
 For example you might already have an application that runs in a url like

 	http://example.com/articles/

 And in addition you would like to show the interface in another language, in another url looking like this one:

 	http://example.com/fr/articles/